dailyaquabriefing/dailyaquabriefing.github.io/files/readme.txt

 STEP 2: INSTALLATION
 ------------------------------------------------------------
 1. Ensure you have downloaded and extracted all files to a folder on your PC.
-2. Locate the file named: "install_aqua.bat"
+2. Locate the file named: "AquaDailyBriefing.exe"
-    (Note: If you do not see ".bat", look for the file type "Windows Batch File")
-3. Double-click "install_aqua.bat" to run the installer.
+3. Double-click "AquaDailyBriefing.exe" to run the installer.
-4. The script will automatically:
+4. The app will automatically:
     - Create the necessary folders in your user directory.
     - Copy the program files.
     - Create shortcuts on your Desktop and Startup folder.
-5. When you see "Installation Complete," press any key to close.

 ------------------------------------------------------------
 VERIFICATION